 Military Student Center

 The Military Student Center (MSC) was established to provide support and assist military-related students in connecting with others who have similar interests.
 It serves veterans, active duty military, ROTC students and family members.
-There is a lounge for fellowship and relaxation, computers and a printer for personal and academic use, and a study area for individual and group work.
+There is a lounge area for fellowship and relaxation, computers and a printer for personal and academic use, and a study table for individual and group work.